genidma/teatime-accessibility/README.md

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/nanomode1.gif)

 - - 2.
 In the second demo for the nano mode.
-We let the timer conclude (that was already running).
-As for all other modes, the timer will display a full-screen animation
+There is an on-going timer, about to conclude.
+As you will noticed, once the timer has concluded, the app will display a full-screen animation.

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/nanomode2.gif)